ssoulis/My_Thesis/README.md

 In this section, I showcase the top-performing models from my experiments, highlighting their performance metrics.  <br />

-### Performance of Different Models on Stacking Ensemble:
+### Performance of Top Models on Stacking Ensemble:

 | Model        | Accuracy (%)  | Recall (%)  | F1-score (%) |
 |--------------|---------------|-------------|--------------|